Skip to content

 };

-Often, we want an object to come into existence with specific data, rather than a "zero-value" default state.
+Often, we want an object to be created with specific data rather than a "zero-value" default state.
 A parameterized constructor accepts arguments to initialize member variables.

 cpp